-Football is perhaps the only sport that offers its audience a chance to witness true instances of beauty.
-No other sport can present the level of beauty, of sheer genius so alien to a human being’s sensibilities that it seems almost plucked from thin air.
+Football is perhaps the only sport that offers its audience a chance to witness instances of beauty.
+No other game can present the level of beauty, of sheer genius so alien to a human being’s sensibilities that it seems almost plucked from thin air.

 Here, we list 10 of the greatest footballers the world has ever seen (in no particular order).

 Disclaimer: The views expressed in this article are the author’s and not those of the site.

 The name Roberto Baggio is mostly associated with the quintessential picture of “the divine ponytail” standing with his head hung as Brazil celebrated their first World Cup in more than 20 years.
 However, his legacy was that of a showman – one which should have met a better climax.

 He is considered to be one of the greatest Italian players and one of the best of his generation.
 With one Ballon d’Or award and one FIFA World Player of the Year award to show for his achievements, Baggio is remembered for his charisma on the ball.

 Whereas Italian football is usually perceived as defensive football, Baggio was a different entity.
 He was an entertainer, dazzling the audience now and then with exquisite control and deft touches.
 His ability to beat opponents with his flair, agility, body feints or sudden changes in acceleration made him one of the greatest dribblers of the game.

 Although he is considered as one of the greatest players of all time, one of his skills has always been much underrated.
 The very name of Pele paints the quintessential picture of an immaculate goal-machine.
 However, not many are aware of his capabilities of cutting through a defence.

 We have revelled in his legacy, witnessed his immense goal-scoring capabilities.
 But seldom have we talked about his dribbling skills.
 That there are only a handful of videos of the Brazilian great is one of the biggest tragedies in football.
 However, even the limited videos are proof that Pele’s dribbling abilities were second to none.